Based on never-before-seen results, dieting with hCG is sweeping the nation and changing the way many people are losing weight.

 People interested in losing weight are often times an ‘easy target’ for anything that has to do with weight loss and dieting.
 Often times, the general public may not be able to distinguish between what is true or false about weight loss claims and stories.
 Kevin Trudeau successfully captured this market and generated millions of dollars in sales of his book based on people wanting a weight loss “CURE”.
 UPDATE: 3/18/14 “TV pitchman Kevin Trudeau sentenced to 10 years in federal prison for bilking customers.”

-While the HCG Diet Council endorses the resurgence and interest this book created in Dr. ATW Simeons’ HCG Diet, it does not endorse: 1) false advertising and taking advantage of people; 2) the giving or receiving of HCG Diet advice by lay people; 3) HCG Diet websites that are in the business only to capitalize monetarily on hCG Dieters; 4) false claims about the HCG Diet that are created to mislead the public, nor 5) manufacturers of HCG products or pharmacies teaching Health Care Professionals how to over see their patients in a clinical setting.
+While the HCG Diet Council endorses the resurgence and interest this book created in Dr. ATW Simeons’ HCG Diet, it does not endorse: 1) false advertising and taking advantage of people; 2) the giving or receiving of HCG Diet advice by lay people; 3) HCG Diet websites that are in the business only to capitalize monetarily on hCG Dieters; 4) false claims about the HCG Diet that are created to mislead the public, nor 5) non-educated, non-qualified persons teaching Health Care Professionals how to over see their patients in a clinical setting.

 While it is true that many hCG dieters report better weight loss results compared to other methods they have tried, it is false advertising to make claims that cannot be scientifically proven as mentioned above.

-The following information is offered by the HCG Diet Council as realistic results reported and information that can be helpful when seeking a reputable source for the HCG Diet:
+Provided the HCG diet is followed exactly as outline by ATW Simeons, MD, the following is offered by the HCG Diet Council as more realistic guidelines that can be helpful when seeking a reputable source for the HCG Diet

 - Choose clinics using Bio Electrical Impedance Analysis that document their HCG Dieters lose very little muscle mass.